Vecticum/vecticum-docusaurus/docs/vecticum/administration/00020000-expressions-examples/00003000-attribute-default-value-expression.md

 For single recruitment row in every iteration, extracted position id is added to the array of positions, which is finally returned.  &#x20;

-You can find other description example of 'array type processing' in:  [attribute-expression-with-array-processing.md](attribute-expression-with-array-processing.md "mention")
+You can find other description example of 'array type processing' in:  [Attribute expression with array processing](attribute-expression-with-array-processing "mention")

 ##